Philippines: Podcast steers clear of Coronavirus hysteria

 How does the Zimbabwe Covid-19 Tracker work?

-The Personal Tracker utilises Google Maps history, allowing users to upload their history to see if they have been in locations where the virus was present, for example airports, clubs, restaurants.
+The Personal Tracker utilises Google Maps history, allowing users to upload their history to see if they have been in locations where the virus was present, for example airports, clubs or restaurants.

-This is how the map looks like for someone who was in the city of Bulawayo.
+This is how the map looks for someone who was in the city of Bulawayo.
 The blue shows your movements and if you came across any of the locations where a person infected with Covid-19 passed through.
-If your path remains blue you are good.
+If your path remains blue you have not crossed paths with someone who has Covid-19.
 If it appears as red it means you have been in the path that a Covid-19 infected person may have been.

 How does the Personal Tracker collect data about where the virus is present?